OsiriX-Foundation/karnak/README.md

 To launch the UI, execute the maven command `mvn spring-boot:run -f mvc` in the root directory of the project.

-The UI could be launch with a database in memory (H2), by using maven profiles :
- - devh2: `mvn -Pdevh2 spring-boot:run -f mvc`
+# Debug Karnak

 ## Debug in IntelliJ

- - Configure locally mainzelliste and Postgres database (see below)
+ - Launch the docker needed for Karnak (see "Configure locally Mainzelliste and Postgres database with docker-compose")
  - Enable Sring and Spring Boot for the project
  - Create a Spring Boot launcher from main of SartApplication.java
     - Working Directory must be the mvc directory
-    - Copy the KARNAK environment variables in docker/.env and paste into User environment variables
     - In VM Options, add `-Djava.library.path="/tmp/dicom-opencv"`
     - In Environment variables, add the following values.
-    The following values work with our default configuration define with docker used for the development (see: "Configure locally mainzelliste and Postgres database with docker-compose") :
+    The following values work with our default configuration define with docker used for the development (see: "Configure locally Mainzelliste and Postgres database with docker-compose") :
         - `DB_PASSWORD=5!KAnN@%98%d`
         - `DB_PORT=5433`
         - `DB_USER=karnak`